holloway/xml-zero.js/packages/whats-the-damage/README.md

       "exitCode": 0
     }

-Where AVERAGE is a statisitical analysis of multiple executions of your script (`options.repeat`), and this AVERAGE object looks like,
+AVERAGE is a statisitical analysis of multiple executions of your script (`options.repeat`) and this looks like,

     {
       "mean": 5.584533965,